rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

 ## Developing the Library’s Functionality with Test-Driven Development

-Now that we’ve extracted the logic into _src/lib.rs_ and left the argument collecting and error handling in _src/main.rs_, it’s much easier to write tests for the core functionality of our code.
+Now that we have the search logic in _src/lib.rs_ separate from the `main` function, it’s much easier to write tests for the core functionality of our code.
 We can call functions directly with various arguments and check return values without having to call our binary from the command line.

 In this section, we’ll add the searching logic to the `minigrep` program using the test-driven development (TDD) process with the following steps: